searles/FractviewAndroid/app/src/main/assets/tutorial/quickstart.md

 # Finally

 Fractview is open source and (ad-)free and always will be, there will never be a non-free premium version or a non-free feature.
-If you want to show your appreciation you will find a "Donate"-button in my blog.
+If you want to show your appreciation [you will find a link for donations in my blog](https://fractview.wordpress.com/about/).

 Thanks for your interest in my little app.